Luis-Otter/portfolio-project/README.md

 **Advocate**:

 - *Background:* An advocate looking to raise awareness and reduce stigma.
-- *Feature Needed:* Call-to-action section for community involvement.
+- *Feature Needed:* Links for social media.
 - *Acceptance Criteria:*
-  - Clear steps for community involvement are present.
-  - Social media sharing options are integrated for campaigns.
+  - Links to social media.

 **The Easily Distracted User**: